ManiacalBilby/java-hello-world/README.md

 https://spring.io/guides/gs/rest-service/

 In order to run this I used "brew install Maven" and followed the instructions in the above Spring tutorial.
+You should be able to run this code with Maven installed with the command mvn spring-boot:run ran within the main app folder.